mikepurvis/essential-ros/text/workspaces-packages.em.md

 Eventually, you'll probably want this in your `.bashrc` file.
 For now, though, just run it in the terminal.

 Now your system knows about the installed ROS packages.
-You can prove this to yourself by using `rospack`, which tells where a package is located.
+You can prove this to yourself with `rospack find`, which outputs the path to a given package.
 Try using it to locate the `roscpp` package:

 ~~~bash
 $ rospack find roscpp